Allergies in Mini Schnauzers: Causes and Symptoms

 Miniature Schnauzers are an adorable breed of dog – but even these cute canines can suffer from allergies.
 Common allergies found in Miniature Schnauzers include environmental factors like pollen, molds, house dust mites, and grasses.

-They can also be affected by food-related allergies due to proteins found in their diets such as beef, lamb, chicken, fish, corn, wheat, and soy; or on rare occasions even the preservatives typically used in dog food.
+They can also be affected by food-related allergies due to proteins found in their diets such as beef, lamb, chicken, fish, corn, wheat, and soy; or on rare occasions, even the preservatives typically used in dog food.

 Other symptoms that may appear to be allergies may not actually be related to the environment or food at all.